 Atlantis, founded in 1971, is UNCW’s student-run literary arts magazine and a registered student organization.
 The magazine publishes two print issues and one online edition per year.

-The training for this position begins the spring semester 2024, and the position starts summer 2024 with stipends starting in the fall.
+The training for this position begins this semester (Spring 2026), and the positions themselves start summer 2026 with stipends starting in the fall.
 This position is renewable.
-Atlantis is currently hiring for poetry, fiction, nonfiction, art, photography and layout editors.
+Atlantis is currently hiring for the nonfiction, art, copy, and layout editors.
 You can apply for multiple positions.

 General Qualifications